Balearic shearwater (Puffinus mauretanicus)

 |Synonyms:||Puffinus puffinus mauretanicus, Puffinus yelkouan mauretanicus|

-One of the rarest seabirds in the world, the Balearic shearwater flies gracefully over the ocean waves with shallow wing-beats on stiffly held, long, slender wings (2) (3).
-A typically coloured, mid-sized shearwater, the Balearic shearwater is dark-brown on the upperside with contrasting brownish-white undersides (3).
+One of the rarest seabirds in the world, the Balearic shearwater (Puffinus mauretanicus) flies gracefully over the ocean waves with shallow wing-beats on long, slender, stiffly held wings (2) (3).
+A typically coloured, mid-sized shearwater, the Balearic shearwater is dark brown on the upperside with contrasting brownish-white underparts (3).
 Two tubular nostrils are situated on the upper bill, a unique feature of the shearwaters, albatrosses and petrels, and the long, thin beak has a slight hook and sharp blades that enable the Balearic shearwater to catch slippery fish after plunge-diving into the water or following an underwater pursuit (4) (5).

-From September through late June, the Balearic shearwater is largely found in the Balearic Sea and off the northeast Spanish coastline.
-Breeding takes place on the Balearic Islands, with the largest colonies on Formentera and Mallorca, after which the Balearic shearwater migrates northwards to summer off the British Isles and south of the Scandinavian Peninsula (2).
+From September through late June, the Balearic shearwater is largely found in the Balearic Sea and off the east Spanish coastline.
+Breeding takes place on the Balearic Islands, with the largest colonies on Formentera and Mallorca, after which the Balearic shearwater migrates northwards to winter off the British Isles and south of the Scandinavian Peninsula (2).

 The Balearic shearwater breeds on cliffs and small coastal inlets, and typically returns to the same breeding colony each year (2).

 This majestic seabird spends much of its time far out at sea, foraging mainly for herring, sardines and squid.
-Its prey is caught after a deep plunge into the water from one or two metres height, or after a short underwater pursuit (6).
-Upon catching its prey, the Balearic shearwater will propel itself out off the water with powerful beats of its wings and take to flight (7).
+Its prey is caught after a deep plunge into the water from a height of one or two metres, or after a short underwater pursuit (6).
+Upon catching its prey, the Balearic shearwater will propel itself out off the water with powerful beats of its wings and take flight (7).

 It is after the breeding season that the Balearic shearwater undertakes its northward migration, following its fish prey to cooler waters.
 Many thousands of birds gather in the Bay of Biscay, where they may undergo a post-breeding moult, and often birds will travel as far north as the Orkney and Shetland Islands of the British Isles and the southern Scandinavian Peninsula (2) (9).